 Head injury treatment will depend on the type and severity of the injury.

 Minor head injuries are usually treated with acetaminophen, ice and rest.
 NSAIDs (nonsteroidal anti-inflammatory drugs) should be avoided with open scalp cuts, as they could worsen bleeding.

 More severe injury treatment will depend on a number of factors but may include:

 Head injuries are often treated with anti-seizure, or anticonvulsant medication.
 It is also common to prescribe diuretics in brain injuries that have caused pressure or buildup.
 Diuretics can ease pressure by promoting the excretion of fluids.

 In severe cases, a medically induced coma may be used to protect the brain from swelling and to closely monitor blood oxygenation levels..

 In acute cases, surgery may be required.
 In many cases, surgery is performed to remove large or dangerous hematoma or contusion that is causing brain compression or skull pressure.
 Adverse symptoms may take time to develop after an injury so typically there is a waiting period before any non-life-threatening surgery is performed.

 Rehabilitative therapy is often prescribed, especially in more severe head injuries.
 The purpose of rehabilitation is to channel the body’s natural ability to heal itself and for the brain to relearn basic mental and physical tasks.
 Even in severe cases of brain trauma, a full or near-full recovery can be made with the right treatment and injury management.

-At Banner Health, we offer an array of integrated services for people with brain injuries.
+At Banner Brain & Spine, we offer an array of integrated services for people with head and brain injuries.
 It is our goal to provide each patient with the best possible recovery and maximize independence.